T Levels

 15 technical routes were set up following the Sainsbury ReviewOccupational maps were also developed to create a common framework across all technical education covering both employment-based learning apprenticeships and college-based (T Levels) programmes.
 The maps determine how occupations are categorised and where T Levels are administered.

-Hair, beauty and aesthetics is one of the technical routes.
-The T Level content comes from the occupational map at Level 3 and includes hairdressing, barbering and beauty therapy.
+Beauty is one of the technical routes.
+The T Level content comes from the occupational map at Level 3 in beauty therapy.
+Currently not available in hairdressing or barbering.

 Watch a short Department for Education video about T Levels.